NxPKG/khulnasoft-docs/content/ruleset-engine/rules-language/operators.md

 ### Supported logical operators

 Each logical operator has an [order of precedence](#order-of-precedence).
-The order of precedence (along with [grouping symbols](#grouping-symbols)) determines the order in which Cloudflare evaluates logical operators in an expression.
+The order of precedence (along with [grouping symbols](#grouping-symbols)) determines the order in which Khulnasoft evaluates logical operators in an expression.
 The `not` operator ranks first in order of precedence.

 {{<table-wrap>}}